rathink4/Periodic-Table-CSS/README.md

 # Periodic-Table-CSS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple project which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and CSS Grid.
+I made this project for practicing the CSS Grid and getting used to some CSS effects as well.

 ## Using the Repository